Longevity diet

 We must have methionine, just not too much of it; and adequate magnesium, zinc and certain important vitamins so that our bodies can break down the homocysteine formed.

-In the so-called Blue Zones where longevity is profound, folk not only eat plenty of legumes but they grow them too.
-The mixed broad and lima beans seen in the pot above would not be atypical.
+In the so-called Blue Zones where longevity is profound, folk not only eat plenty of legumes but they grow them too; the mixed broad and lima beans seen in the pot above for example.

 "Moses was 120 years old when he died; his eye was not dim nor his natural force abated."